Best Home Loan Interest Rates in Dubai & UAE for Expats 2021

-The initial step in this important process is finding out the amount of money you are required for to pay upfront.
-Apart from that, you are required to have an idea of the duration of mortgage as well as whether you require a fixed or variable interest.
-These essential elements need to be considered by any expat who is looking to find mortgages in Dubai.
+The initial step in this important process is finding out the amount of money you are required to pay upfront.
+Apart from that, you are required to have an idea of the duration of the mortgage as well as whether you require a fixed or variable interest.
+These essential elements need to be considered by an expat who is looking to find mortgages in Dubai.

 Initial Payment Required

-From a financial perspective, there are few payments that expats have to pay for obtaining loan for residential purposes in UAE.
+From a financial perspective, there are few payments that expats have to pay for obtaining loans for residential purposes in UAE.

 - You have to pay a nearly 25% of the overall purchase price being a down payment (this is usually for properties that are less than AED 5 million).